Welcome

 View your character's feats in-game by typing /character feats.

-Contributions by magic_intern, Dee, Chiarophinx, and Vigilance.
+Contributions by magic_intern, Dee, Chiarophinx, Vigilance, Avajain, electric, DerKommissar and Fryzbee.

 Feats